-EQ 107 Horsemanship
+EQ 107 Horsemanship I

 This course covers basic principles and techniques of western riding, horse care, management, and equine training.
 It focuses on safety and basic to intermediate horsemanship maneuvers and techniques.
+Prerequisite: Consent of Instructor

 EQ 112 Equine Evaluation